Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 ### Usability
 - All administrative UIs must follow usability heuristics (e.g., visibility of system status, error prevention, clear feedback).
-- Users must be able to perform core actions (e.g., account setup, server creation) in no more than 3 steps.
+- Users must be able to perform core actions (e.g., account setup, joining servers) in no more than 3 steps.
+- Server admins must be able to perform community management actions (e.g., creating channels, managing roles) in no more than 3 steps.
+- System admins must be able to perform technical operations (e.g., backup configuration, system monitoring) through intuitive interfaces.
 - All interfaces must be accessible according to WCAG 2.2 guidelines, including keyboard navigation and screen reader support.
 - The system should support consistent theming and localization, allowing customization of appearance and language.
 - Errors, warnings, and confirmations must be descriptive and non-technical for end users.
 - The platform must provide comprehensive documentation, including user guides, API references, and troubleshooting tips.

+### Storage
+- All stored data must be compressed using the zlib compression algorithm.
+- Frequently accessed data (e.g., recent messages, active user profiles) must use zlib compression with low compression levels (1-3) to prioritize decompression speed.
+- Infrequently accessed data (e.g., archived messages older than 30 days, inactive user data, etc) must use zlib compression with high compression levels (6-9) to maximize storage efficiency.
+- The system must automatically categorize data access patterns and apply appropriate compression levels based on usage frequency.

 ### Performance
 - The system must deliver chat message send/receive latency of less than 200ms under typical network conditions.